Blog

 As vestibular therapists, we often focus on assessing the function of the semicircular canals in the inner ear.
 However, the otolithic organs—the utricle and saccule—play a crucial role in maintaining balance and spatial orientation and are not routinely assessed.
 Two electrophysiological tests, Cervical Vestibular Evoked Myogenic Potentials (cVEMPs) and Ocular Vestibular Evoked Myogenic Potentials (oVEMPs), provide valuable insights into otolithic function.
 I often forget the difference between the two VEMPs tests, so hopefully writing this blog will make it stick.
 If not, at least I have a quick resource to refer back to!

-If you are like me, these tests may not be...
+If you are like me, these tests may not be readily available in ...

 Continue Reading...